The impact of heatwave-driven air conditioning adoption on electricity demand: A spatio-temporal case study for Germany: Data

-We uniformly set the AC maximum capacity at 2.1 kW, based on a frequently sold mobile AC model \cite{delonghi_pac_es72_young}, for which we assume binary operation (either off, or at full power).
-We note that compared to cheaper models, the used technology is rather on the more efficient side of AC systems which an efficiency label of A. The AC activation probability depends on temperature through a discrete three-parameter Weibull cumulative function from \cite{liu2024exploring}.
-The function is parametrized with threshold temperature $u = 18.5^\circ$C, scale parameter $l = 3.5^\circ$C and shape parameter $k = 3.5$.
-The weather data is retrieved for 100 weather stations distributed across Germany (i.e., $|W| = 100$) from \cite{visualcrossing_weather}.
-The exact locations of the considered weather stations are shown in Figure \ref{fig:weather_stations} in the Appendix.
+We uniformly set the AC maximum capacity at 2.1 kW, based on a frequently sold mobile AC model \citep{delonghi_pac_es72_young}, for which we assume binary operation (either off or at full power).
+We note that compared to cheaper models, the used technology is rather on the more efficient side of AC systems, with an efficiency label of A. The AC activation probability depends on temperature through a discrete three-parameter Weibull cumulative function from \cite{liu2024exploring}.
+The function is parametrized with threshold temperature $u = 18.5^\circ$C, scale parameter $l = 3.5^\circ$C and shape parameter $k = 3.5$ and exemplarily depicted in Figure \ref{fig:heterstoactiv} in the Appendix.
+We follow \cite{ninja_2023} in arguing that opening windows during hot weather (e.g., during the night when outdoor temperature is cooler) has a resetting effect on indoor temperature and thus outdoor temperature is an adequate descriptor for AC activation in residential buildings.